opentx/lua-reference-guide/run_function_syntax.md

 # Run Function Syntax

-The run function is the function that is periodically called for the entire lifetime of script.
-Syntax of run function is different between [mix scripts](#mix-script-syntax) and [telemetry scripts](#telemetry-script-syntax).
+The run function is the function that is periodically called for the lifetime of script execution.
+Syntax of run function is different between [mix scripts](mix.md) and [telemetry scripts](telemetry.md).

 <a name="mix-script-syntax"></a>
 ##### Run Function for Mix Scripts